Minstrel show: Decline

 Minstrelsy lost popularity during the Civil War.
 New entertainments such as variety shows, musical comedies and vaudeville appeared in the North, backed by master promoters like P. T. Barnum who wooed audiences away.
 Blackface troupes responded by traveling farther and farther afield, with their primary base now in the South and Midwest.
+By 1883 there were no resident minstrel troupes in New York, only performances by travelling troupes.

-Those minstrels who stayed in New York and similar cities followed Barnum's lead by advertising relentlessly and emphasizing the spectacle of minstrelsy.
+Those minstrels who stayed in New York and similar cities followed Barnum's lead by advertising relentlessly and emphasizing spectacle.
 Troupes ballooned; as many as 19 performers could be on stage at once, and J. H. Haverly's United Mastodon Minstrels had over 100 members.
-Scenery grew lavish and expensive, and specialty acts like Japanese acrobats or circus freaks sometimes appeared.
+Scenery grew lavish and expensive, and specialty acts such as strongmen, acrobats, or circus freaks sometimes appeared.
 These changes made minstrelsy unprofitable for smaller troupes.
+Minstrel troupes, which previously had tended to be owned by performers, now tended to be owned by professional managers such as Haverly.

-Other minstrel troupes tried to satisfy outlying tastes.
-Female acts had made a stir in variety shows, and Madame Rentz's Female Minstrels ran with the idea, first performing in 1870 in skimpy costumes and tights.
+Other minstrel troupes tried to satisfy different, less socially acceptable tastes.
+Female acts had made a stir in variety shows, and Madame Rentz's Female Minstrels ran with the idea, first performing in 1870 in skimpy costumes and tights, the scantily clad women being the real attraction.
 Their success gave rise to at least 11 all-female troupes by 1871, one of which did away with blackface altogether.
 Ultimately, the girlie show emerged as a form in its own right.
-Mainstream minstrelsy continued to emphasize its propriety, but traditional troupes adopted some of these elements in the guise of the female impersonator.
-A well-played wench character became critical to success in the postwar period.
+Mainstream minstrelsy continued to emphasize its propriety and "fun without vulgarity", but traditional troupes adopted some of these elements in the guise of the female impersonator.
+A well-played prima donna character, as popularised by the performer Francis Leon, was considered to be critical to success in the postwar period.

 This new minstrelsy maintained an emphasis on refined music.
 Most troupes added jubilees, or spirituals, to their repertoire in the 1870s.
 These were fairly authentic religious slave songs borrowed from traveling black singing groups.
 Other troupes drifted further from minstrelsy's roots.
 When George Primrose and Billy West broke with Haverly's Mastodons in 1877, they did away with blackface for all but the endmen and dressed themselves in lavish finery and powdered wigs.
 They decorated the stage with elaborate backdrops and performed no slapstick whatsoever.
 Their brand of minstrelsy differed from other entertainments only in name.
+Other troupes followed to varying extents, and pre-war style minstrelsy found itself confined to explicitly nostalgic "histories of minstrelsy" features.